MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 For the purpose of this section we will stay with only one rule.

-## Step Three: Running your specified match order
+## Step Three: Run your specified match order

 Now you are ready to run the match order that you have defined in Steps One and Two.
 This can be done by selecting **Save** and then **Run** as shown below.
 Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match (shown in red).